LEARN JAPANESE WITH PIMSLEUR

 Sapporo is one of the largest cities in Japan and the capital of northern Hokkaido.
 The city has more than 2 million and is located in the cold part of the country where the annual snowfall reaches 6 meters or 19 feet.

-One very popular destination for Snowboarding, food, events and entertainment.
-For over 20 years, flights from Tokyo to Sapporo have been the busiest route in the world, with 7.5 million people flying each year.
+A very popular destination for Snowboarding, food, events, and entertainment.
+For more than 20 years, flights from Tokyo to Sapporo have been the busiest route in the world, with 7.5 million people flying each year.

 Sapporo